 The classic example of data mining is a chain store that has records of all the items purchased together in a single checkout, and that analyzes those records to determine what items are commonly bought together.
 (Urban legend has it that the store discovers that beer and diapers are frequently bought together.)
 There is nothing particularly wrong or suspicious about this behavior; indeed, it seems like a sound business practice.
 Of course, today most supermarkets could also add the identity of the shopper into the input data, at least for those shoppers using loyalty cards.
 What is worrisome, or at least surprising, is that data mining can reveal hidden patterns.
 Again, this is something new in the world in the past 15 to 20 years.
 In 1990, there simply wasn't enough processing power or storage to carry out such analysis.
 Moreover, the web has made many public records much more accessible than they used to be.
 For example, for many years now, one could in principle have determined the salary of any public-school employee in the state of Illinois by driving to the right office in that employee's school district and demanding to see the publicly available budget for that school district.
 Today, however, that information is on the web, available to anybody anywhere in Illinois, Indiana, or India.
-(The school districts did not post it.
-An activist group did the work of visiting every school district and posting the results on the web.)
+(The school district and posting the results on the web.)
 As both the New York Times and the Wall Street Journal have put it, perhaps public records are now too public.